W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iii-the-altar-of-god/index.md

 ³Using defences against the Atonement is generally seen as a need to protect the body.
 ⁴The many body fantasies in which minds engage arise from the distorted belief that the body can be used as a means for attaining ‘atonement’.
 ⁵Perceiving the body as a temple is only the first step in correcting the distortion that the body can be used to attain atonement, because perceiving the body as a temple alters only part of the distortion that the body can be used as a temple.
-⁶Perceiving the body as a a temple *does* recognise that Atonement in physical terms is impossible.
+⁶Perceiving the body as a a temple *does* recognize that Atonement in physical terms is impossible.
-⁷The next step, however, is to realise that a temple is not a structure at all.
+⁷The next step, however, is to realize that a temple is not a structure at all.
 ⁸A temple’s true holiness lies at the inner altar around which the structure is built.
 ⁹The emphasis on beautiful structures is a sign of the fear of Atonement, and an unwillingness to reach the altar itself.
 ¹⁰The real beauty of the temple cannot be seen with the physical eye.